prometheus/alertmanager/docs/configuration.md

 JSM notifications are sent via the [JSM API](https://docs.opsgenie.com/docs/alert-api).

+:warning: If the feature isn’t available on your site, keep checking Jira Service Management for updates.

 ```yaml
 # Whether to notify about resolved alerts.
 [ send_resolved: <boolean> | default = true ]